Why This Recipe Works

 Carefully fold one tip of the wonton wrapper across to meet the opposite tip to form a triangle.
 Seal edges of the triangle, carefully pushing out all air from within the wrapper as you work.
-Pull the two corners on the hypotenuse of the newly formed triangle to meet, moistening one with a little water, crossing them and pinching to seal (see here for more detailed step by step instructions).
+Pull the two corners on the hypotenuse of the newly formed triangle to meet, moistening one with a little water, crossing them and pinching to seal.
 Transfer finished dumplings to the parchment lined baking sheet.

 For the Sauce: Place chilies and Sichuan peppercorns on a microwave-safe plate and microwave on high until toasted and aromatic, about 15 seconds.
 Transfer to a mortar and pestle or a food processor and crush until it's about the texture of store-bought crushed red pepper flakes.
 Transfer to a small saucepan.

 Heat oil in a skillet over medium heat until shimmering.
 Immediately pour hot oil over chili/peppercorn mixture (it should sizzle).
 Let cool for 5 minutes then transfer to a medium bowl.
 Add sesame oil and set aside.